Learning the Complexity of Weakly Noisy Quantum States: Comparison with related works

-Classifying quantum phases of matter has been widely studied.
-The proposals include quantum neural networks~\cite{cong2019quantum}, classical neural networks~\cite{beach2018machine,carrasquilla2017machine, greplova2020unsupervised,schindler2017probing, van2017learning}, and other classical machine learning models~\cite{huang2021provably, rodriguez2019identifying, wetzel2017unsupervised}.
-Among these literature, Huang et al.~\cite{huang2021provably} utilized the shadow tomography of concerned ground states to design an unsupervised machine learning approach which is guaranteed to classify accurately under certain conditions.
-The proposed `shadow kernel' can generate quantum entropies via tuning hyper-parameters, which has the ability in approximating many different topological phase order parameters.
+In the context of condensed matter physics, a topological phase transition occurs when the ground states of a family of Hamiltonians exhibit different circuit complexities.
+This suggests that topological phase classification may help distinguish between low-complexity and high-complexity ground states.
+The use of learning algorithms to classify quantum phases of matter has been widely studied.
+Proposals include quantum neural networks~\citep{cong2019quantum}, classical neural networks~\citep{beach2018machine, carrasquilla2017machine, greplova2020unsupervised, schindler2017probing, van2017learning}, and other classical machine learning models~\citep{huang2021provably, rodriguez2019identifying, wetzel2017unsupervised}.
+However, most previous works lack rigorous theoretical guarantees.
+Among these studies, Huang et al.~\citep{huang2021provably} utilized shadow tomography of the concerned ground states to design an unsupervised machine learning approach guaranteed to classify accurately under certain conditions.
+The proposed ``shadow kernel" can generate quantum entropies by tuning hyperparameters, enabling the approximation of various topological phase order parameters.
+Compared with Ref.~\cite{huang2021provably}, our learning algorithm can be applied to noisy states and predict complexity, whereas Ref.~\cite{huang2021provably} mainly focuses on pure ground state classification without providing an explicit metric for characterizing complexity.